paulrobertlloyd/paulrobertlloyd-v3/source/styleguide/_pages/components.markdown

 ## Figure

-The `.figure` component can be used to annotate illustrations, diagrams, photos, code listings, etc. Styles are provided for a number of different content types.
+The `.c-figure` component can be used to annotate illustrations, diagrams, photos, code listings, etc. Styles are provided for a number of different content types.

 ### Preformatted text
 {% figure "<cite>Jabberwocky</cite> (first verse).
 Lewis Carroll, 1832-98" %}